1. PLEASE READ FIRST

 4. Paranoid mode

-Encryption can be taken a little further, which might be an idea if you deal with huge volumes of sensitive customer data; government secrets or spying; confidential proprietary business research; or conspiracy theories and aliens.
+Encryption can be taken a touch further, which might be an idea if you deal with huge volumes of sensitive customer data; government secrets or spying; confidential proprietary business research; or conspiracy theories and aliens.

 5.1.
 Software compatibility